NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 This code seems to express the intent of the user very effectively, without ambiguity.

 There are a couple of problems with this.
 First, such lists can be applied to aggregates that are not arrays. `IVec3` above is an aggregate of 3 variables, but is conceptually array-like in its meaning.
 It is a 3D vector of integers, not unlike an `array<int, 3>`.
-So conceptually, it makes sense to be able to use list-qualified list-initialization on it.
+So conceptually, it makes sense to be able to use l-qualified list-initialization on it.

 So how do we differentiate between aggregates that are conceptually array-like and those that are not?
 Would we allow any arbitrary values within the braces?

-It would make sense to require that list-qualified lists are il-formed if the values given cannot deduce to some kind of `initializer_list<T>`.
-Aggregate initialization won't use them, but the deduction test ensures that you could only use list-qualified aggregate initialization with a list of homogenous values.
+It would make sense to declare that l-qualified lists are ill-formed if the values given cannot deduce to some kind of `initializer_list<T>`.
+Aggregate initialization won't use the result of that deduction, but the deduction test ensures that you could only use l-qualified aggregate initialization with a list of homogeneous values.

 The other problem deals with providing an explicit type when initializing an aggregate: